 Struggling with hair loss?
 We’ve all been there!
 Meddy is here to help you with the top questions to ask your doctor about hair loss.
 You can read more about hair loss in the series published last week here!

 Why is my hair falling?
-What is causing it to fall?
+What is causing hair to fall?

 This may be a given, but lots of patients forget to ask about the actual causes of their condition.
 Whether this will help to avoid the problem or take a different approach of treatment, it is always good to know the causes before attempting the solutions.